 More generally, so-called “last mile logistics jobs” have proliferated in ways that could scarcely be imagined even five years ago.
 As more and more people shop online, the number of orders to be prepared and delivered increases relentlessly.
 This involves a growing number of employees, many of whom are self-employed with employment conditions that often recall the “industrial alienation” of the past as described by Karl Marx.

-“As a result, shifts in the concept of subordination reflect the new limitations, opportunities and requirements of being connected.
+“As a result, shifts in the concept of subordination reflect the new limitations, opportunities, and requirements of being connected.
 They have given rise to a new requirement: availability, which applies to an increasing number of work situations.”

 - Denis Pennel

 The recent rise in cottage industries is not the only remarkable phenomenon to come out of this new world of work.
 Since the inception of the digital revolution, boundaries between internal and external have become increasingly blurred in many businesses.
-The number of service providers, consultants and freelancers has gone up compared to the number of employees whose relationship to the company is one of subordination.
+The number of service providers, consultants, and freelancers has gone up compared to the number of employees whose relationship with the company is one of subordination.
 Human resources departments, focused exclusively on employees, do not always see the increasing fragmentation this shift has caused.
 And the rise of remote work has accelerated this fragmentation.